tpemartin/113-1-data-visualization/Lecture-notes/04-looker.md

 ```

 From **static graph** step 2 to **interactive graph** step 1,
-> ❗ Always double check the classes of the variables in the tidy data.
+> ❗ Always double check the classes of the variables in the tidy data. (use `glimpses()`)
+> ❗❗ Always double check the format of the columns in the Google Sheet before you connect to Looker.

 ## Connect Data